 Express Your Own Opinion

-After introducing both sides of the issue and allowing students to discuss their opinions, you can express your own opinion on the subject.
-Waiting until this point to uncover your own view point gives your students the freedom to express themselves honestly without fear of repercussion.
+After introducing both sides of the issue and allowing students to discuss their opinions, now is your opportunity to express your own opinion on the subject.
+Waiting until this point to uncover your own viewpoint gives your students the freedom to express themselves honestly without fear of repercussion.
 Students can be intimidated to support a point of view in conflict with their teacher’s.
 If you wait until students have already had the opportunity to discuss their opinions, you remove the intimidation that comes with disagreeing with the teacher.

 Present a Case Study

-Case studies are always a great opportunity to foster discussion.
-A good case study will not have a clear cut or straightforward course to a happy ending.
 Not only will struggling with the situation encourage discussion, it will provide a more lifelike and realistic use for language.
-Life itself is not cut and dry, and if your students will be using language in real world situations they will have to express themselves in difficult circumstances.
+Life itself is not cut and dry, and if your students will be using language in real-world situations, they will have to express themselves in difficult circumstances.
 Encourage your students to take risks and express their opinions.

 Facilitate (More) Discussion